Click here to download a job application

 Aquatic Patron Services Coordinator Needed

 The Howell Area Parks & Recreation Authority is looking for a motivated, driven individual to become an Aquatic Center Coordinator.
 Coordinators oversee building usage of the Aquatic Center during normal office hours, answer phones, and take registrations.
 Hours are flexible.
-Please download and fill out the application above and submit it to David Hill at email@example.com.
+Please download and fill out the application above and submit it to Tim Church at email@example.com.

 Swim Instructors Needed